phm-esl/sandpit/protocol_tools/doc/Centipede-template-programming-manual.md

 encoded form of the message that will pause to accept instruction from the test application.
 Below is a simple Erlang function to illustrate.

-The Encoder returned from calling the codec_xml:encode/2 function is either one of two things.
+The Encoder returned from calling the `codec_xml:encode/2` function is either one of two things.
 It is either:

-* A tuple containing a continuation Fn along with the proposed Original value that the template offers as default, and the proposed Insertion tuple that contains the value defined in the Populated_value_map. (line 06);
+* The `In` tuple containing a continuation `Fn` along with the proposed `Original` value that the template offers as default, and the proposed `Insertion` tuple that contains the value defined in the `Populated_value_map`. (line 06);

-* Or it is the entire encoded message binary when all the values have been provided to fill all the slots in the message form (line 09).
+* Or it is `Out`,the entire encoded message binary when all the values have been provided to fill all the slots in the message form (line 09).

-More detail about the Populated_value_map parameter later.
+More detail about the `Populated_value_map` parameter below.

-The Insertion is a list of atoms that describe the “insertion path” inside the message form, except for the head of the list.
+The `Insertion` is a list of atoms that describe the “insertion path” inside the message form, except for the head of the list.
 At the head is a tuple containing the atom identifying the slot in the message form, the value to insert into the slot, and meta-data related to the slot (line 07).

 In this example with XML, the meta-data is a map of name-value pairs representing XML element attributes.
 The meta-data may also contain e.g. a positional index if there are many slots that match the same “insertion path” so that a sequence of similar elements can be treated appropriately.
 The example does not show this.

-This example takes the Inject value from the Insertion list and calls the continuation Fn with that value to be inserted into the message form.
-Then the process repeats in a loop until the final Out binary result is returned from calling Fn.
+This example takes the `Inject` value from the `Insertion` list and calls the continuation `Fn` with that value to be inserted into the message form.
+Then the process repeats in a loop until the final `Out` binary result is returned from calling `Fn`.

 ```
 01 start() ->